This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Strangely enough, many drug stores have some very nice gifts at quite reasonable prices.

-In fact, in some cases they have better deals than what you would find in the mall, and you won’t have to deal with the crowds.
+In fact, in some cases they have , and you won’t have to deal with the crowds.
 That’s a big one for me — I hate the crowds!

 Also, many drug stores have big discounts the day before Christmas, so if you don’t mind waiting until the last minute, you can find some really great deals.

 TIP: Check out the Krazy Coupon Lady for drugstore coupons this holiday season (and everyday).